Costilla County DUI Guide

 Immediate Steps (First 24 Hours)

-- Arrest and Initial Processing: You will likely be arrested by the Costilla County Sheriff’s Office (CCSO) or the Colorado State Patrol (CSP).
-The arresting officer will take you into custody.
+- Arrest and Transport: You'll likely be arrested by the Costilla County Sheriff's Office or the Colorado State Patrol (CSP) – Troop 5B, which covers the San Luis Valley.

-- Transportation to Jail: You will be transported to the Costilla County Jail, located at 103 Gasper Street in San Luis, CO 81152.
-This could be a significant drive, especially if arrested near La Veta Pass on Highway 160.
+- Booking at Costilla County Jail: You'll be transported to the Costilla County Jail, located at 103 Gasper Street, San Luis, CO 81152.

 Critical Deadlines

-- ALR Hearing Request: You have only 10 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue, Division of Motor Vehicles (DMV).
-Failure to request a hearing within this timeframe will automatically result in the suspension of your driver's license.
+- ALR Hearing Request: You have only 10 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado DMV to challenge the suspension of your driver's license.

-- Initial Court Appearance: Your first court appearance (arraignment) will be scheduled shortly after your arrest.
-The date will be on your paperwork.
+- Court Appearance: Your first court appearance, or advisement, will be scheduled soon after your arrest.
+The exact date will be on your release paperwork.

 DUI Enforcement in Costilla County